-- The investigation shall be completed normally within 30 days of the receipt of the Protected Disclosure /any allegations from the whistle blower.
+The investigation shall be completed normally within 90 days of the receipt of the Protected Disclosure /any allegations from the Whistle Blower.

-- Upon receipt of report, the Whistle Officer shall submit the same along with recommendations to the Management Committee of the Company for Disciplinary Action after providing reasonable opportunity of being heard to the Subject.
-After considering the report and recommendations as aforesaid, the CEO shall determine and finalize the Disciplinary Action as he may deem fit.
+Upon receipt of report, the Management shall submit the same along with recommendations to the Audit Committee of the Company for Disciplinary Action after providing reasonable opportunity of being heard to the Subject.
+After considering the report and recommendations as aforesaid, the Chairman of the Audit Committee shall determine and finalize the Disciplinary Action as he may deem fit.

-- Subjects have right to be heard and the Whistle Officer must give adequate time and opportunity for the subject to communicate his/her say on the matter
+- Subject shall have the right to be heard and the Audit Committee shall give adequate time and opportunity for the subject to communicate his/her say on the matter

-- Subjects have the right to be informed of the outcome of the investigation and shall be so informed in writing by the Company after the completion of the inquiry/ investigation process
+- Subject have the right to be informed of the outcome of the investigation and shall be so informed in writing by the Company after the completion of the inquiry/ investigation process

 An employee who knowingly makes false allegations of unethical & improper practices or alleged wrongful conduct shall be subject to disciplinary action, up to and including termination of employment, in accordance with Company rules, policies and procedures.
 Further this policy may not be used as a defense by an employee against whom an adverse personnel action has been taken independent of any disclosure of intimation by him and for legitimate reasons or cause under Company rules and policies.

 ACCESS TO THE CHAIRMAN OF THE AUDIT COMMITTEE